 4.4.1.3

-6a) Special Policy Area
+5.5.6.a) Special Policy Area

 Notwithstanding Section 5.4.4.2 5.4.1.5(c) hereof to the contrary, on the lands described as forming the south-west portion of Lot 33, Concession 7, south of Fred Brown Road and to the north and east of Peters Road and legally described as forming Part One of Plan 29R-7417, two lots, in addition to the retained lot, may be created which provide for the rounding out of the established rural residential cluster situated to the west and south of Peters Road in the south-easterly extremity of part of Lot 32,Concession 7 and the northerly portion of Lot 33, Concession 6, where the retained lot has a minimum lot area of at least 3.8 hectares.
 In all other respects, the provisions of this Official Plan shall apply and be complied with.